AttentionGAN: Unpaired Image-to-Image Translation using Attention-Guided Generative Adversarial Networks: Experiments

-Lastly, we also compare the proposed AttentionGAN with GANimorph and CycleGAN in Fig.~\ref{fig:task}.
+We also compare the proposed AttentionGAN with GANimorph and CycleGAN in Fig.~\ref{fig:task}.
 We see that the proposed AttentionGAN demonstrates a significant qualitative improvement over both methods.
+Moreover, in the last row of Fig.~\ref{fig:task}, there is some blur in the bottom right corner of our result.
+The reason is that our generator regards that location as foreground content and translates it to the target domain.
+This phenomenon rarely occurs in other samples (in Fig.~\ref{fig:h2z_attention}) because this sample is more difficult to learn and translation.

-Results of zebra to horse translation are shown in Fig.~\ref{fig:z2h}.
-We note that the proposed method generates better results than all the leading baselines.
-In summary, the proposed model is able to better alter the object of interest than existing methods by modeling attention masks in unpaired image-to-image translation tasks, without changing the background at the same time.
+The results of zebra to horse translation are shown in Fig.~\ref{fig:z2h}.
+We note that our method generates better results than all the baselines.
+In summary, AttentionGAN is able to better alter the object of interest than existing methods by modeling attention masks in unpaired image-to-image translation tasks without changing the background at the same time.

-\textbf{Results of Apple $\leftrightarrow$ Orange Translation.} Results compared with CycleGAN, RA, DiscoGAN, UNIT, DualGAN and UAIT are shown in Fig.~\ref{fig:a2o} and \ref{fig:o2a}.
-We see that RA, DiscoGAN, UNIT and DualGAN generate blurred results with lots of visual artifacts.
+\textbf{Results of Apple2Orange.} The results compared with CycleGAN, RA, DiscoGAN, UNIT, DualGAN, TransGaGa, and UAIT are shown in Fig.~\ref{fig:a2o} and \ref{fig:o2a}.
+We see that RA, DiscoGAN, UNIT, and DualGAN generate blurred results with lots of visual artifacts.
 CycleGAN generates better results, however, we can see that the background and other unwanted objects have also been changed, e.g., the banana in the second row of Fig.~\ref{fig:a2o}.
-Both UAIT and the proposed AttentionGAN can generate much better results than other baselines.
+Both UAIT and our AttentionGAN can generate much better results than other baselines.
 However, UAIT adds an attention network before each generator to achieve the translation of the relevant parts, which increases the number of network parameters.

-\textbf{Results of Map $\leftrightarrow$ Aerial Photo Translation.} Qualitative results of both translation directions compared with existing methods are shown in Fig.~\ref{fig:l2m} and \ref{fig:m2l}, respectively.
+\textbf{Results of Maps.} Qualitative results of both translation directions compared with existing methods are shown in Fig.~\ref{fig:l2m} and \ref{fig:m2l}, respectively.
 We note that BiGAN, CoGAN, SimGAN, Feature loss+GAN only generate blurred results with lots of visual artifacts.
-Results generated by our method are better than those generated by CycleGAN.
-Moreover, we compare the proposed method with the fully supervised Pix2pix, we see that the proposed method achieves comparable or even better results than Pix2pix as indicated in the black boxes in Fig.~\ref{fig:m2l}.
+The results generated by our method are better than those generated by CycleGAN.
+Moreover, we compare AttentionGAN with the fully supervised Pix2pix, we see that AttentionGAN achieves comparable or even better results than Pix2pix as indicated in the black boxes in Fig.~\ref{fig:m2l}.